gycheong/company_discourse/README.md

 # erdos-companydiscourse
+Traditional methods leverage frequency based metrics to get signal about a company’s discourse online.
+In this project we are going to leverage alternative features to develop a dashboard that enables companies to monitor and analyze the sentiment surrounding their brand, products, and services across various online channels.
 ## Project Description
-## Description
-This project involves scraping Google Reviews, vectorizing the review comments using Sentence-BERT (SBERT), and then building machine learning models to predict the sentiment based on predefined queries.
+This project involves scraping Google Reviews/Reddit Threads [(using praw)](https://praw.readthedocs.io/en/stable/getting_started/installation.html), vectorizing the review comments using Sentence-BERT [(SBERT)](https://sbert.net/), and then building machine learning models to predict the rating on predefined queries.
 The goal is to classify and evaluate reviews on the basis of product quality, price, and service.

 ## Table of Contents
 - [Project Title](#project-title)